 salt on the chain and floor

 I have had the same problem.
 Our dog chain/cable reaches to the door of the house so when it is likely to freeze up overnight I let the chain/cable trail just inside the door.
 This is a big help and I also don't have to wander outside to find the chain in the sub-freezing temps.
-This would work if your chain reaches to the garage or any space that is warmer than the outside.

 Just to let everyone know, thath the WD-40 did work last night.
 This was my first that I thought about, since it works for so many things.
 Now to see how long it will last over the next few day.
 Give it a try, and a suggestion.
 Do a search for WD-40, there are 1,000 of things that you can use it for.
 Donna